 English Proficiency for Admission

-The following are acceptable means for verifying English proficiency for purposes of admitting international students and domestic non-native English speakers to graduate study:
+The following are acceptable means for verifying English proficiency for purposes of admitting non-native English speakers to graduate study:

 Graduation with a baccalaureate degree (or higher) earned in residence from an accredited English-medium U.S. college or university or a college or university in the United Kingdom, Australia, New Zealand, Ireland, English-speaking province of Canada, or an English-speaking Caribbean country, with instruction conducted in English.
 Degrees earned online may not be used to verify English proficiency.